 Best Spring Hikes in Asheville, N.C.

 As the mountains green up with the coming of spring, the new season also brings a burst of color to the trails in and around Asheville.
-Hundreds of types of wildflowers line the paths that lead to stunning vistas and thundering waterfalls.
+Hundreds of types of wildflowers appear on the paths that lead to stunning vistas and thundering waterfalls.
 These trails are among local favorites for seeing the best spring wildflowers in the mountains of Western North Carolina.

-Note: All directions are from downtown Asheville
+*Note: All driving distances are from downtown Asheville

 Douglas Falls Trail, Big Ivy Area of Pisgah National Forest

 With about 35 species of wildflowers that bloom throughout the spring, you’ll have plenty to look at along the way to 70-foot Douglas Falls.
 Enjoy exploring around the base of the waterfall – a great place for a picnic.
 You can even walk behind the falls (watch your step on the slippery rocks).
 As you are driving to the trailhead, keep an eye out for Walker Falls, which tumbles next to the road.

 Driving distance: 33 miles, 1 hour 10 minutes

 Grandfather Mountain is one of the region’s most ecologically diverse nature preserves and it’s home to many rare North American wildflowers.
 At any given time in the spring months, you’ll see dozens of varieties of stunning blooms.
 The show at Grandfather Mountain begins in March with serviceberry, bloodroot, violets, oconee bells and dutchman’s breeches.
 April brings bluets, trout lilly, dwarf iris, wild geranium and pink/yellow lady slipper.
 In May, enjoy a display of true mountain staples such as flame azaleas, mountain laurel and mountain magnolia.
 Park rangers at Grandfather Mountain offer annual wildflower walks to help you explore the amazing variety of spring flora and fauna.